linjiw/dcd-isaac/notes.md

 - Use adversarial runner (./envs/runner/adversarial_runner.py)
 - check how agents run train() (agent = ACAgent(algo=algo, storage=storage).to(device))
 - how trains not matter, where did the reward change?
+- The DCD Algo/envs/mutilgrid was creating for both adversarial (env generator) and agent.
+- Where the adversarial recevie full observation space but the agent only recieve partial.

 ./dcd-isaac